 Don't Overwork the Meat

-The more you handle the meat, the tougher your burger will be.
+When making the perfect hamburger patty, remember—the more you handle the meat, the tougher your burger will be.
 In a large bowl, pull the meat apart into small chunks, add salt or other seasonings, and toss gently with fingers spread apart until loosely mixed.

 03 of 10